elesto-dao/elesto/docs/Explanation/ADR/adr-template.md

 ## Further Discussions

-While an ADR is in the DRAFT or PROPOSED stage, this section contains a summary of issues to be solved in future iterations.
+While an ADR is in the DRAFT or PROPOSED stage, this section summarizes issues to be solved in future iterations.
 The issues summarized here can reference comments from a pull request discussion.
 Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.

 ## Test Cases [optional]

-Test cases for an implementation are mandatory for ADRs that are affecting consensus changes.
+Test cases for implementation are mandatory for ADRs that are affecting consensus changes.
 Other ADRs can choose to include links to test cases if applicable.

 ## References